 Not every outdoor lover likes to wear gloves, and that’s where these Wrist Warmers from Hurd & Co come into their own.
 They’re handmade using 100% merino wool, and will keep wrists and hands toasty while leaving fingers free to function.
 I think they’re ideal for hiking, camping, family walks, and even the school run.

 If they like their walking, a good flask will definitely go down well.
 The Magma Vacuum Flasks from Vango are available in three sizes and do a great job of keeping hot drinks hot, and cold drinks cold.
 Not all flasks manage to deliver on this!

 Spending time outdoors in the elements can take its toll on your hands, so a really good hand cream is a great stocking filler gift for outdoor adventurers.
 The Caring Skin Fix from Nursem is an intensive treatment which provides immediate relief for dry skin without greasiness.
 I’ve been using it on my gardening-battered hands and it’s made such a difference!
 I love the fact that Nursem give a month’s worth of product to a nurse or midwife for every item sold too.

 I hope my selection of gifts for outdoor explorers and nature lovers has given you lots of inspiration for your Christmas shopping – if there are any great gift ideas you think I should add to the list let me know!

 More gift inspiration

-You might also like to take a look at the other gift guides I’ve compiled this year:
+You might also like to take a look at the other gift guides I’ve compiled: